QtKaii/2module-project/Inital Requirements Outline.md

 We **WILL NOT** be implementing the following:
 - An actual payment processing system.
 - Adding a review or comment system.
+- Account recovery.
-- Refunds and cancellations
+- Refunds and cancellations.
 - Order Tracking.
-- Inventory Managment
+- Inventory Managment.

 We **WILL** be implementing the following: